DO IT WITH THEM

 I start defending with my favorite word when I want to convince the Fabulous One… “but…”

-“You can’t add things in, all those things, that you’ve been doing for a while.”
+“You can’t add things in, those things, that you’ve been doing for a while, that you’ve developed habits with already.”

 “STOP!” she yells.
 “I know, I know.
 ‘Yes they can‘ is what you are going to say and we both know you are right but I don’t think you remember what it’s like in the very beginning for you.”